owanhunte/assistweb-wiki/install-setup-scripts/install-pm-2.md

 ```
 <br>

-Default process name is the filename without .js (eg: app for app.js).
+The default process name is the filename without .js (eg: app for app.js).
 Use --name or -n to change.
 Once in your process list, use the process name to interact with your application.<br><br>

 ```batchfile
 # stop the process (kill the process but keep it in the process list)